Beyoğlu: Nineteenth-century

 During the 19th century it was again home to many European traders, and housed many embassies, especially along the Grande Rue de Péra (today İstiklâl Avenue).
+Reyhan Zetler stated "Pera was considered to be a small copy of the[sic] 19th century Europe (especially Paris and London)."
 The presence of such a prominent European population - commonly referred to as Levantines - made it the most Westernized part of Constantinople, especially when compared to the Old City at the other side of the Golden Horn, and allowed for influxes of modern technology, fashion, and arts.
-Thus, Pera was one of the first parts of Constantinople to have telephone lines, electricity, trams, municipal government and even an underground railway, the Tünel, inaugurated in 1875 as the world's second subway line (after London's Underground) to carry the people of Pera up and down from the port of Galata and the nearby business and banking district of Karaköy, where the Bankalar Caddesi (Banks Street), the financial center of the Ottoman Empire, is located.
+Thus, Pera was one of the first parts of Constantinople to have telephone lines, electricity, trams, municipal government and even an underground railway, the Tünel, inaugurated in 1875 as the world's second subway line (after London's Underground) to carry the people of Pera up and down from the port of Galata and the nearby business and banking district of Karaköy, where the Bankalar Caddesi (Avenue of the Banks), the financial center of the Ottoman Empire, is located.
 The theatre, cinema, patisserie and café culture that still remains strong in Beyoğlu dates from this late Ottoman period.
 Shops like İnci, famous for its chocolate mousse and profiteroles, predate the founding of the republic and survived until recently.

 Pera and Galata in the late 19th and early 20th centuries were a part of the Municipality of the Sixth Circle (Municipalité du VI^{ème} Cercle), established under the laws of 11 Jumada al-Thani (Djem.
 II) and 24 Shawwal (Chev.)
 1274, in 1858; the organisation of the central city in the city walls, "Stamboul" (İstanbul), was not affected by these laws.
 All of Constantinople was in the Prefecture of the City of Constantinople (Préfecture de la Ville de Constantinople).

 The foreign communities also built their own schools, many of which went on to educate the elite of future generations of Turks, and still survive today as some of the best schools in Istanbul (see list of schools in Istanbul).

 The rapid modernization which took place in Europe and left Ottoman Turkey behind was symbolized by the differences between Beyoğlu, and the historic Turkish quarters such as Eminönü and Fatih across the Golden Horn, in the Old City.
 When the Ottoman sultans finally initiated a modernization program with the Edict of Tanzimat (Reorganization) in 1839, they started constructing numerous buildings in Pera that mixed traditional Ottoman styles with newer European ones.

 In addition, Sultan Abdülmecid stopped living in the Topkapı Palace and built a new palace near Pera, called the Dolmabahçe Palace, which blended the Neo-Classical, Baroque and Rococo styles.

+During the İstanbul bombings of 18 October 1918, the area suffered.